DL Ty Clemons' 55-yard score off INT and WR Reed Harris' splendid TD catch carry BC past Pitt, 34-23

 Making his second start of the season after starting QB Eli Holstein left last week's lopsided loss at Louisville early with a leg injury, Nate Yarnell went 23 of 42 for 296 yards with three TD passes -two to Gavin Bartholomew - for Pittsburgh (7-5, 3-5), which lost its fifth straight.

+"Nate got banged up on the first drive of the game," Pitt coach Pat Narduzzi said.
+"We went out there, he said: 'I think I broke my wrist.'
+That's what he felt like.
+But he's a tough son-of-a-gun and I appreciate our players' effort."

-With BC leading 13-7 in the final minute of the second quarter, Yarnell was under pressure from lineman Neto Okpala and tried to throw a pass toward the middle of the line but his arm was hit.
-The 6-foot-3, 273-pound Clemons picked it off and rumbled straight down the field for the score.
+With BC leading 13-7 in the final minute of the second quarter, Yarnell was under pressure from lineman Neto Okpala and tried to throw a pass toward the line as his arm was hit.
+The 6-foot-3, 273-pound Clemons rumbled straight down for the score, followed by a few of his linemates.

 James put it away with a 15-yard TD pass to Kamari Morales midway into the fourth.